 If I’m being completely honest, the only things that are truly essential to breastfeed are, well… breasts and a baby!

 Ha.
 While you can technically breastfeed without anything else, there are definitely products that make it easier, more efficient, and more comfortable.

 I breastfed my first baby for 10 months when he weaned himself.
 My second and third babies were 8-week premature twins.
 While we weren’t able to breastfeed, I did exclusively pump for about 10 months until my supply dried up.

 Currently, I’m 2-months into exclusively breastfeeding my 4th baby, and it is so different from my first.
-There are some new products that I’ve discovered, as well as old favorites.
+There are some new breastfeeding products that I’ve discovered, as well as some old favorites.

 *Post contains affiliate links.

 Breastfeeding Essentials Checklist

 - Boppy Nursing Pillow for Breastfeeding Baby